 - Has achieved Martindale-Hubbell’s highest rating for legal ability and ethical standards

-Represents clients before local, state and federal government officials, agencies, courts and elected bodies, including county commissions, Governor and Cabinet, and the Florida Legislature, on a variety of environmental, land use, regulatory and proprietary matters.
+Represents clients before local, state and federal government officials, agencies, courts and elected bodies, including county commissions, the Governor and Cabinet, and the Florida Legislature, on a variety of environmental, land use, regulatory and proprietary matters.

 Co-counsel in property rights takings case before the U.S. Supreme Court, “Stop the Beach Renourishment, Inc. v.
 Florida Department of Environmental Protection”, No. 08-1151 (argued December 2, 2009).

 Advises clients on the siting and licensing of complex energy facilities, including electric power plants, transmission and natural gas storage facilities and pipelines.

 Represents clients on issues involving oil and gas, including geophysical permits, well drilling and operating permits, re-certifications, field unitization, correlative rights, and hydrocarbon transportation and storage.